 In 1955, after four years of continued growth, the college relocated to larger facilities in Riverside.
-Today, California Baptist University's one hundred and five acre campus is home to Spanish-style buildings that include classrooms, campus housing, a library, offices, maintenance and athletic facilities.
+Today, the Spanish-style buildings, which include classrooms, campus housing, a library, offices, maintenance and athletic facilities are located on the nearly one hundred and five acre campus.
 Growth in all areas paved the way for the institution to become a university on September 25, 1998.
-And along with continuing enrollment growth California Baptist University continues the tradition of higher education in a Christian environment.
+California Baptist University continues the tradition of liberal arts education in a Christian environment.